Get insider access

 Raycon E25 True Wireless

-The Jaybird Vista 2 Truly Wireless are better in-ears than the Raycon The Fitness Earbuds True Wireless.
-While both headphones are designed with sports and fitness in mind, the Jaybird are better built, have a more neutral default sound profile, which some users may prefer, and have ANC, even though it does a sub-par overall job.
-They also have a companion app, which offers a parametric EQ and presets to help you adjust their sound.
-However, the Raycon have a better battery performance.
+The Beats Studio Buds True Wireless are better in-ears than the Raycon The Fitness Earbuds (2021 Edition) True Wireless.
+While both earbuds are comfortable and well-built, the Beats have better noise isolation performance and a more neutral sound profile, which some users may prefer.
+However, the Raycon have a more stable in-ear fit and a significantly better battery performance.

 Beats Powerbeats Pro Truly Wireless

-The Beats Powerbeats Pro Truly Wireless are better headphones than the Raycon The Fitness Earbuds True Wireless.
+The Beats Powerbeats Pro Truly Wireless are better headphones than the Raycon The Fitness Earbuds (2021 Edition) True Wireless.
 The Beats have a more neutral default sound profile, which some users may prefer, a better overall battery performance, and have an H1 chip so that you can seamlessly pair them with your Apple devices.
 However, the Raycon come with more accessories like differently-sized stability wings and a lanyard, which some users may prefer.

 + Show more